Rosemary Griggs banner

 Duffy’s study of the Devon parish of Morebath tells us that in 1534 one family included three unmarried brothers all named John, but recorded respectively as John major, John minor and John minimus.

-Sometimes same name siblings are born to different mothers, but this is not always the case.
+Sometimes, same name siblings are born to different mothers, but this is not always the case.

-Since same name surviving siblings are not uncommon, I believe there is sufficient evidence to support Philip Champernowne and his wife Katherine Carew having two daughters both named Joan and two named Katherine.
+Since ‘same name’ surviving siblings are not uncommon, I believe there is sufficient evidence to support Philip Champernowne and his wife Katherine Carew having two daughters, both named Joan and two named Katherine.

-Historians who have identified Kat Ashley as the daughter of Sir Philip Champernowne and/or the sister of Joan Champernowne Denny include:
+I believe that Kat and Katherine were sisters.
+Historians who have also identified Kat Ashley as the daughter of Sir Philip Champernowne and/or the sister of Joan Champernowne Denny include:

 David Starkey in “Elizabeth the Struggle for the Throne” ;